 Develop a budget to track your income and expenses, and create a financial plan to help you achieve your goals.

 If you’re wondering how to determine if you’re ready for an unsecured card, there are a few key factors to consider.
-First, it’s important to have a history of on-time payments.
+First, maintaining a history of on-time payments is essential.
+Demonstrating that you can manage your financial obligations responsibly will make you a more attractive candidate to potential lenders.

 When it comes to choosing a credit card, there are several factors you should consider.
 Annual fees, for instance, can vary greatly between different cards, so be sure to weigh the costs against the benefits.